react-native-elements/react-native-elements/website/docs/listitem.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 ListItems are used to display rows of information, such as a contact list, playlist, or menu.
-They are very customizeable and can contain switches, avatars, badges, icons, and more.
+They are very customizable and can contain switches, avatars, badges, icons, and more.

 <img alt="Lists" src={useBaseUrl('img/lists.png')} />